 How can I show students that I will support their individual learning styles and needs?

-A statement in your syllabus such as the one that follows will show your students that you are willing to work with them and are aware of the accommodation process: If you have a physical, medical or learning disability that may have an effect on your ability to complete assigned course work, please contact Vicki Anderson Academic Success Center on the third floor of the Learning Commons.
-She will review your concerns and decide with you what accommodations are necessary.
+A statement in your syllabus such as the one that follows will show your students that you are willing to work with them and are aware of the accommodation process (see Faculty Handbook: Guidelines for the Preparation of Course Syllabi).

-Note: Learning Support Services does not provide assessment testing for students.
+Note: The Academic Success Center staff do not provide assessment testing for students.

 Recommended online resource: